 Investments at SpareBank 1 SMN can be grouped into three categories:

-At the end of 2020 the group’s investments in certificate and bonds for liquidity purposes total NOK 26.6bn.
-SpareBank 1 SMN has increased the portion invested in ESG-rated bonds, which are in all essentials issued by multinational organisations.
+At the end of 2021 the group’s investments in certificate and bonds came to NOK 30.8bn.
+In 2021 SpareBank 1 SMN increased the portion invested in ESG-rated bonds, which are in all essentials bonds issued by multinational organisations and covered bonds.

-SpareBank 1 SMN is concerned to offer mutual funds that promote its high ambitions in sustainability.
+SpareBank 1 SMN is concerned to offer mutual funds with high ambitions in sustainability.
 The mutual fund offering is built up through ODIN, which SpareBank 1 SMN indirectly co-owns, and mutual funds from other fund managers.

-Assessment of the bank’s overall offering is based on periodical product revisions in collaboration with the other SpareBank 1 banks.
-This revision employs criteria such as environment, social conditions and governance (ESG).
-When new mutual funds are selected and approved, new mutual fund providers are required to satisfy the guidelines for sustainable distribution of such funds.
+Assessment of the bank’s overall offering is by way of periodical product revisions in collaboration with the other SpareBank 1 banks.
+This revision also takes in criteria such as environment, social conditions and governance (ESG).
+As part of the process of selecting and approving new mutual funds, the respective providers are required to satisfy the bank’s guidelines for sustainable distribution and recommendation of such funds.

-The mission of the foundation SpareBank 1 SMN Utvikling is to invest and manage donations to non-profit business and development projects for the common good, seedcorn activities or other non-profit causes that involve ownership and that stimulate innovation and value creation in SMN’s market area.
-SpareBank 1 SMN Utvikling has ownership positions worth NOK 43.8m.
+The mission of the foundation SpareBank 1 SMN Utvikling is to invest and manage donations to business and development projects for the common good, seedcorn activities or other non-profit causes that involve an ownership role and that stimulate innovation and value creation in SMN’s market area.
+SpareBank 1 SMN Utvikling has ownership positions with a book value of NOK 31.9m.

-The mission of SpareBank 1 SMN Utvikling and community dividend is to underpin sustainable investments and allocations, and reporting will be in accordance with that mission.
+The mission of SpareBank 1 SMN Utvikling og samfunnsutbytte is to underpin sustainable investments and allocations, and reporting will be in accordance with that mission.

 Qualified loans are grouped in categories: